galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_11_24/index.md

 * General enhancements
   * Removed right-hand pane, allow inline re-ordering and configuration of elements
   * Moved navigational controls to the top
-  * Histogram display for !LineTracks and overview
+  * Histogram display for LineTracks and overview
   * New navigational slider and new overview settings under the dropdown corresponding to the track name
   * Summary view now shows maximum y-axis value
-  * Can change draw color of !LineTrack
+  * Can change draw color of LineTrack
   * When editing track config, "Enter" and "Esc" keys submit and cancel the changes, respectively
   * Don't index bottom level for summary_tree, greatly reducing computation time (>5x speedup) while not sacrificing usability Refactored to pass JSLint
 * Tuning
-  * Fix !ReferenceTrack issue.
+  * Fix ReferenceTrack issue.
   * Don't re-add new datasets when refreshing after using "Add into current viz" link.
   * To prevent browser lockup, only display up to 50 lines of features by default (user-editable in future).
 Coming soon: add warning message when this occurs.
-  * Fix !LineTrack rendering bug when more than one tile on screen.
+  * Fix LineTrack rendering bug when more than one tile on screen.

 ### Native Data set Re-organization